MARVEL MASTERWORKS: FANTASTIC FOUR VOL. 17 (Marvel, First Printing, 2015; Hardcover)

 The OCD zone- Marvel Masterworks are my poison of choice.
 For Masterworks of this book's vintage, rest assured that this is the definitive Blu-Ray edition of this material.
 No line bleed or off register printing.
 No mouldering pulp paper.
 The art and the colors look like the artists intended and are not hampered by primitive four color printing processes.

-Linework and Color restoration: Painstakingly restored linework and a color palette that is 100% faithful to the source material.
-Those who claim that the colors are too bright or miss the “artistic choice” of Ben Day dots have obviously never seen an original color guide from this era.
+Linework and Color restoration: Think of the post-2007 Masterworks as definitive Blu-Ray editions, with painstakingly restored linework and a color palette that is 100% faithful to the source material.
+Those who claim that the colors are too bright or miss the “artistic choice” of benday dots are nuts.

 Paper stock: Thick coated semi-glossy coated stock that has that sweet, sweet smell that all Chinese manufactured books have.
 I theorize that this delectable aroma is caused by the toxic stew of broken asbestos tiles, lead paint chips, heavy metal industrial waste, and mercury from recalled thermometers combined with the blood, sweat, and tears of the Chinese children working the sweatshop printing presses.
 The frosting on this delicious cake scent is the paper which is likely sourced from virgin Amazon rainforests.